 We've reviewed 77 TVs, and below you'll find the best budget TVs to purchase in 2019.
 See also our recommendations for the best TVs under $500.

 Note: Prices and availability fluctuate a lot at the beginning of the year as last year's models are gradually replaced by newer ones.

-The 28" and 32" models are very cheap, but are limited to a 720p resolution.
-If you want something a bit better, the TCL S305 is also available in 40", 43", and 49", all of which have a 1080p native resolution.
-All models have the same great smart interface, with thousands of streaming channels available, covering almost any need.
+The 28" and 32" models are limited to a 720p resolution whereas the larger ones have a 1080p native resolution.
+All models are equipped with the same Roku smart interface that is present in higher-end TCL models.
+The Roku interface gives you access to thousands of streaming channels that cover almost any need.

 If you have a wide seating area, the IPS panel on the Vizio D Series 2017 may be a better choice, as the image remains accurate at wider viewing angles.
 Unlike the TCL S305, all sizes except for the 24" model have a 1080p resolution, which is great.
 Unlike most Vizio TVs, the D Series 2017 has a more feature-packed smart interface, including an app store with a limited selection of apps.